Monitoring Linux with SSH

 1. Apply the template to align the "Linux: SSH Cache Worker" Dynamic Application to multiple devices.

-• Go to the Device Manager (Registry>Device Manager) and select the checkbox of the devices you want to align.
+• Go to the Device Manager page (Registry>Device Manager) and select the checkboxes of the devices you want to align to the device template.

-• In the Select Action menu at the bottom of the page, select MODIFY by Template.
-Next, click Go.
+• In the Select Action menu at the bottom of the page, select MODIFY by Template and then click Go.
 The Bulk Device Configuration modal appears.

 1. In the Template field, select the template you created in the previous steps and then click Apply.